Wildhoney/ReduxLocal/README.md

 };
 ```

-Afterwards you simply need to setup the dispatcher for the component &ndash; as well as the `id` which uniquely identifies the current component:
+Destructure the `id` and dispatcher for the component, and then invoke `localDispatch` with your action:

 ```javascript
 render() {